-Two weeks after completion of the July seminar (by August 15, 2021), students seeking college credit will be required to submit an expanded version of their personal website, featuring revisions for their previously submitted blog posts and close reading reflections, one new close reading reflection (from any week of the seminar) and a new longer essay (about 1,500 words or roughly 3 to 5 pages, single spaced) that draws lessons about how best to achieve change in American democracy through comparing and contrasting the antislavery strategies of Frederick Douglass and Abraham Lincoln.
-Essays should include properly captioned and credited images as well as Chicago-style footnotes, citing wherever relevant the primary source texts from the course syllabus as well as from James Oakes’s dual biography of Douglass and Lincoln and Jonathan Holloway’s survey of African American history, both provided by the program.
+Three weeks after completion of the July seminar (by August 25, 2023), students seeking college credit will be required to submit a second close reading reflection post and a new final essay (about 2,000 words to 2,500. words or roughly 4 to 6 pages, single spaced) that draws lessons about how best to achieve change in American democracy through comparing and contrasting the antislavery strategies of Frederick Douglass and Abraham Lincoln.
+Essays should include properly captioned and credited images as well as Chicago-style footnotes, citing wherever relevant the primary source texts from the course syllabus as well as from James Oakes’s dual biography of Douglass and Lincoln and Jonathan Holloway’s survey of African American history, both provided by the program, .
 Outside research beyond these materials is allowed but not required.
-Final web projects will be graded on prose quality, research and web design design efforts, and depth of analysis.
-Models for these web projects will be available at the course site via the Student Hall of Fame.
+Final essay projects will be graded on prose quality, research and depth of analysis.
+Models for these essays will be available at the course site via the Student Hall of Fame.
 All final essay projects should be posted at the 2023 student projects site.

 ** Credit decisions come with the caveat that all institutions of higher education determine the transferability of college credit on their own basis.